Maxime00/learning-user-safety/README.md

 # TODO
+-cp notebooks entirely with new data_path and check that it works
 - add rostopic to save cartesian EEF state + velocity
 - add rostopic to controller (must be able to rosbag when commanding with cbfmpc)
 - logic to replay demonstrations from rosbag /joint_states -> joitn controller ?